-The City of Toledo (COT), Department of Neighborhoods and Business Development funds with Community Development Block Grant (CDBG) and Emergency Solutions Grant (ESG) dollars various agencies that can assist the COT/DON meet the National Objectives set by U. S. Department of Housing and Urban Development (HUD).
+The City of Toledo (COT), Department of Neighborhoods funds with Community Development Block Grant (CDBG) and Emergency Solutions Grant (ESG) dollars various agencies that can assist the COT/DON meet the National Objectives set by U. S. Department of Housing and Urban Development (HUD).
 These Agencies, known as Third-Party Partners, undertake activities that assist the COT with providing suitable living conditions, affordable housing and job creation.
 The activities must address the U. S. HUD National Objectives of (a) benefitting low/moderate income individuals or families, (b) eliminating slum & blight conditions and/or (c) meeting an urgent-emergency need.

 Arts Commission of Greater Toledo, Inc.

 Activity: Provide employment opportunities in the creative sector to low- and moderate-income youth.

 Believe Center, Inc.

 Activity: Provide sports and recreational opportunities to low- and moderate-income youth.

 Activity: Provide comprehensive, high-quality prenatal care which addresses the social determinants of health to at-risk low- and moderate-income persons.